 Absolutely Alfie and the Furry Purry Secret by Sally Warner, illustrated by Sheary Malone

 Alfie isn’t sure about spending the end of summer with her bossy neighbor Hanni.
 Until Hanni shows Alfie the litter of kittens at her house.
 Alfie is determined to adopt one, even though her family has a no pets rule.
 Still, she manages to keep the kitty a secret for a few days but what will happen when her parents discover the cat and her deception?

 You’re Amazing, Anna Hibiscus! by Atinuke

 REALISTIC / AFRICAN CULTURE

 Reading this book transports one into the lively, family-filled world of amazing Anna who lives in Africa.
-Written in a series of vingettes, first we sympathize with Anna who keeps getting in trouble for her twin little brothers mischief, Anna’s grandfather’s passing, and how Anna helps everyone remember her grandfather.
+Written in a series of vignettes, first, we sympathize with Anna who keeps getting in trouble for her twin little brothers mischief, Anna’s grandfather’s passing, and how Anna helps everyone remember her grandfather.
 It’s a lovely book filled with charm, personality, and a strong sense of place.

 Beatrice Zinker Upside-Down Thinker by Shelly Johannes

 Beatrice is a divergent problem solver.
-Which she has to be when her best friend Lenny comes back from camp a changed girl.
-Lenny was supposed to wear her ninja suit to match Beatrice on the first day but instead, she’s wearing a pink sweater and skirt.
-And, she seems to have a new best friend.
+When her best friend Lenny comes back from camp a changed girl, she seems to have a new best friend that is NOT Beatrice.
 Kids will be cheering Beatrice on as she tried to figure out how to reconnect with her best friend.
-Cute.
+Cute!